kolonuk/get_iplayer-docker/README.md

 Just a small-time tinkerer of almost anything computer-related (servers, raspi, networks, programming, android, etc.).
 I am active on various places on the net, like StackExchange, github, and some mailing lists, etc., so ping me a message about anything - if I don't know, I'll know where to go to find out!

 ## Todo
-1. Check different base os's for Dockerfile
-2. Remove as much gumf as possible
+1. Remove as much build gumf as possible